microsoft/WebTemplateStudio/TabbedTSApp/README.md

 ## Getting Started
 To start the application:
-  1. Open **Powershell** or a **Terminal in vscode** with **admin rights**.
-  1. Clone the repository on your machine.
+  1. Open the project on **vscode** and open the terminal.
+You may need to have **admin rights**.
-  1. From the project root folder, run the following command to restore all the dependencies:
+  1. From the project root folder run the following command to restore all the dependencies:
         `yarn`
   1. Start development app using one of the following commands depending on the platform you want to run: